-When the aircraft stalls, the aircraft must simultaneously move around all three flight axes: (1) the nose will pitch toward the ground; (2) the nose will yaw in the direction of spin; and (3), the wing tip will drop in the direction of the spin.
+When the aircraft stalls, the aircraft must simultaneously move around all three flight axes: (1) the nose will pitch toward the ground; (2) the nose will yaw; and (3), a wing tip will drop.
 Failure to achieve simultaneous motion about all three axes will be downgraded one (1) point per five (5) degrees of deviation on each axis.
-For example, if

-10 degrees of pitch and 10 degrees of roll are observed before any motion about the yaw axis is seen, a four (4) point deduction would be made.
+For example, if 10 degrees of pitch and 10 degrees of roll are observed before any motion about the yaw axis is seen, a four (4) point deduction would be made.